mossac/ECE434/HW08/README.md

             as the system says it does not have access to /sys if this happens just run it again and this fixes the issue

-pwm1.pru0.c: Same as the previous file expect oyu shoudl run $config-pin P9_31 pruout
+pwm1.pru0.c: Same as the previous file expect you should run $config-pin P9_31 pruout
             into $make TARGET=pwm1.pru0

 Question answers: